seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 When a non-boolean value is coerced to a boolean, does it become true or false it depend

-Specific list of 'falsy' values:
+Specific list of the 6 'falsy' values:
 *""
-*0, -0, NaN
+*0, -0,
-*null, undefined
+*NaN
+*null
+*undefined
 *false

 Specific list of 'truthy' values: